osrf/ariac-docker/README.md

 This will run each of the trials sequentially automatically.
 This is the invocation that will be used to test submissions for the Finals: your system will not be provided with any information about the trial number or the conditions of the trial.
-If your system performs correctly with this invocation, regardless of the set of configuration files in the `comp_configs` directory, you're ready for the competition.
+If your system performs correctly with this invocation, regardless of the set of configuration files in the `trial_config` directory, you're ready for the competition.

 ## Development tips